Whole Child Therapy: Complete Care for Every Child

 Whole child therapy works on the whole child.
 It does wonders in and out, unexpectedly but profoundly.
 It is nice and powerful.
 It comes with hope and permanent change with hard work.

 Begin now and engage your child in case he or she is experiencing difficulties.
 The treatment is soft and effective.
-It also makes the children feel happy, peaceful and growing in small steps.
+Therapy games for kids can be an important component of this approach.
+It also makes the children feel happy, peaceful, and grow in small steps.

 Q1: What does whole child therapy mean?

-A: It is a comprehensive regime, which enables the body, mind and emotions of a child to develop collectively.
+A: It is a comprehensive regime that enables the body, mind, and emotions of a child to develop collectively.

 Q2: Does whole child therapy work better than ordinary therapy?